topaz-dev-stuff/aoc2023/README.md

 - `gears` : This is the solution to day 3.
 - `cards` : This is the solution to day 4.
 - `seeds` : This is the solution to day 5.
+- `boatrace` : This is the solution to day 6.

 ***